Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Introduction

-Suppose the system processes a particular applicant with a low income, low education, no criminal records, and a couple of missed payments, and the system denies the applicant a bank-loan.
+Suppose the system processes a particular applicant with a low income, low education, no criminal records, and a couple of missed payments, and that the system denies the applicant a bank loan.
 When explaining to the applicant why the requested loan is denied, information about criminal records may be omitted since that particular feature does not contribute to the outcome of the prediction.
 Furthermore, if the applicant requests a new assessment after getting a salary raise (so that the applicant no longer has a low income), the system would respond the same.
-Consequently, an explanation only needs to include information about two of the four features; low education and missed payments.
+Consequently, an explanation only needs to include information about two of the four features: low education and missed payments.
 We say that explanations that are correct and without redundant information are minimal.
 Typically, there are several minimal explanations to choose from, potentially hundreds of thousands for large systems.
-By associating each minimal explanation with a cost computed by a domain-specific cost function, we can order them to find one that is most desirable for the problem at hand, called a minimum explanation.
+By associating each minimal explanation with a cost computed by a domain-specific cost function, we can order them to find one that is the most desirable for the problem at hand, called a minimum explanation.
+To be useful in decision support systems, the produced explanation should also be calculated reasonably fast.
 To this end, this paper contributes with the following.

 \begin{itemize} \item We formalize a sound and complete oracle for determining the correctness of an explanation in the abstract interpretation framework, designed specifically for tree ensembles.